-Hold tight on the monopolistic rights or save lives with competitor?
+Hold tight on the monopolistic rights or save lives with competitors?

 POTENTIAL CASE FOR PATENT INFRINGEMENT